cubewhy/qbychat-vibe-coding/API_SPEC.md

 Base URL: http://localhost:8080
 Auth: Bearer JWT in Authorization header.
 For WebSocket, pass ?token=... or Authorization header.

+This project aims to be a lightweight Telegram-like clone.

 ## Auth

 ### POST /api/register